Consensys/verax-documentation/get-involved/governance/overview-of-governance.md

 lose their voting rights.

 On an ongoing basis we will continue to research how we can leverage attestations for reputation weighted voting.
-Whie there have been a number of promising pieces of research into how this coudl be achieved ( e.g. [DAO Decentralization: Voting-Bloc Entropy, Bribery, and Dark DAOs](https://arxiv.org/abs/2311.03530), or Beyond [Collusion Resistance: Leveraging Social Information for Plural Funding and Voting](https://papers.ssrn.com/sol3/papers.cfm?abstract\_id=4311507)), it will require a significant amount of attestations from diverse sources in order to create a system that is robusst
+Whie there have been a number of promising pieces of research into how this could be achieved ( e.g. [DAO Decentralization: Voting-Bloc Entropy, Bribery, and Dark DAOs](https://arxiv.org/abs/2311.03530), or Beyond [Collusion Resistance: Leveraging Social Information for Plural Funding and Voting](https://papers.ssrn.com/sol3/papers.cfm?abstract\_id=4311507)), it will require a significant amount of attestations from diverse sources in order to create a system that is robusst